Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 When Elizabeth Barrett married, and became Elizabeth Barrett Browning, her parents disowned her.
 She and her husband had moved to Italy and almost every week Elizabeth wrote letters to her parents in England seeking reconciliation.
 She sent a letter or a poem to her parents asking to be reconciled to them on a weekly basis for the better part of ten years.

-She never received a reply from her parents until finally a box arrived from them across the miles in England.
+She never received a reply from her parents.
+Her mother died without ever responding to her letters.
+But then one day a box arrived from her dad, across the miles in England.
 Inside the box were all her letters, all her poems seeking reconciliation, still unopened.
 Her parents had refused to even read her letters.
 Later on those letters became some of the most touching classic English literature.

 It is hard for us, especially those of us who are blessed with close Christian families, to imagine that scenario.
 But all the letters that Elizabeth Barrett Browning wrote and received back unopened are in some ways like the letters that God has written to us.
 God has written many letters to us offering the opportunity to be reconciled to Him.

-Yet, unfortunately, God's letters to us are also often left unopened.
-So many people have God's book of letters.
-The Holy Bible is still the best seller of all time, yet so few people have actually read the letters and responded to them with saving faith in Jesus Christ in order to be reconciled to God the Father.
+Yet, unfortunately, God’s letters to us are also often left unopened.
+So many people have God’s book of letters.
+The Holy Bible is still the best seller of all time, yet so few people have actually read the letters and responded to them with saving faith in Jesus Christ in order to be reconciled to our triune God.

 The Breach

 Reconciliation always implies a breach, a difference, a falling out, a separation.
 It is our sin that has separated us from God.
-The message of reconciliation that God has written to us is that He will, in the words of verse 19, not count our sins against us when by His grace and Spirit’s regenerating power, we repent of our sin and trust in Jesus Christ alone for salvation.
+The message of reconciliation that God has written to us, is that He will, in the words of verse 19, not count our trespasses – our sins and iniquities – against us when we repent of our sin and trust in Jesus Christ alone for salvation.

 Just as Elizabeth Barrett Browning had sent letter after letter and poem after poem seeking reconciliation, so too God in His Word has revealed to us His promise and plan for reconciliation over and over again.